 Special Habitat Areas

-The forest’s primary purpose is to provide an area that portrays the interrelationship between all forms of life, from the soil-building properties of lichens to the life cycle of the canopy trees that dominate the forest structure.
-Since its inception six decades ago, no human interference has occurred to interrupt the area’s continual natural progress toward a “climax” forest.
+The forest’s primary purpose is to provide an area that portrays the interrelationship between all forms of life—from the soil-building properties of lichens to the life cycle of the canopy trees that dominate the forest structure.
+Since its inception six decades ago, minimal human interference has occurred so as to not interrupt the area’s continual natural progress toward a “climax” forest.